bjmyers/prtp/docs/_build/html/_sources/combination.rst.txt

 unitrotateinplace takes the same arguments as unitrotate:

 * theta - The angle that you would like to rotate.
 Can be a single value if you want to rotate each component the same amount.
 Can also be a tuple, list or numpy array the same length as this Combination's componentlist.
 In this case, each component will be rotated a unique amount.
-   * theta should be in units of angle, see the section on astropy units.
+   * theta should be in units of angle, see the section on :ref:`Astropy Units <units-top>`.
 * axis - The axis about which you want to rotate.
 1, 2, and 3 specify the x, y, and x axes, respectively.

 Example: